CAE Reading and Use of English Practice Test 15

 38 D. All other reviewers are fond of the writer’s style.
 However, Reviewer D holds an opposite view.
 Second half of the paragraph: ‘This weariness is reflected in his writing style.’.

-39 A. Last paragraph of Reviewer C text has a positive opinion of the author’s ability to mix literature and science.
+39 A. The last paragraph of Reviewer C text has a positive opinion of the author’s ability to mix literature and science.
 Reviewer A concurs in the second half of their text: ‘… sophisticated and engaging blend of findings from science, ideas from literature’.

 40 C. Reviewer D doesn’t feel that the author’s narration of personal experience benefits the book: ‘… sizeable sections of the book are taken up with him exploring his own past.
 These do not add greatly to the book…’.
 Reviewer C holds the same opinion: ‘… these autobiographical passages are the least successful of Pieces of Light…’.